 Teaching is the perfect job for a skills test.
 In fact, it’s one of the most important careers to apply skills testing.
 Harper Creek Community School district learned how important it is to have a reliable way to assess essential skills early in the screening process.

 Their hiring team kept running into the same problem.
 They would identify a promising candidate on paper, but when they brought them in for an in-person interview, they didn’t leave the same impression.
-They were desperate to improve their candidate insight and find applicants who matched the skills listed in on resumes sooner.
+They were desperate to improve their candidate insight and find applicants who matched the skills listed on resumes sooner.

 Harper Creek Community Schools switched to using Spark Hire’s one-way video interviews to screen talent early.
 The quick video clips made it easier to get a read on candidates before scheduling interviews, and their team was able to make more confident hiring decisions faster.

-You can take your video interviews one step farther by incorporating brief auditions.
+You can take your video interviews one step further by incorporating brief auditions.
 For example, after you switch to video interviewing, ask candidates to give a short lesson.
 Let them know ahead of time what topic you’d like them to cover so they can prepare.
 This will give you a better idea of how they approach teaching.

 Track the results